orbforge/orb-docs/docs/setup-sensor/mikrotik.md

 With the Orb sensor running on your MikroTik device, you can:

-- Monitor your internet experience from your MikroTik routers, switches, and access points to determine where a network issue exists
+- Monitor your internet experience from your MikroTik routers, switches, and access points to determine where a network issue exists.
-- Track network reliability and responsiveness over time without impacting other services
+- Track network reliability and responsiveness over time without impacting other services.
-- Receive push notifications on your Android or iOS device when your MikroTik device experiences connectivity issues
+- Receive push notifications on your Android or iOS device when your MikroTik device experiences connectivity issues.

 ## Compatibility